Sporthotel Pontresina: Boom and bubble (1901-1914)

 Technical progress also impacted transport links.
 On 1 July 1903 the Albula Railway opened between Thusis and Samedan, which connected the Engadin region with the cantonal capital, Chur.
 Hitherto hotel guests had been required to undergo a ten-hour journey, normally by post carriage, via the Julier or Albula Pass in order to reach Pontresina from Chur.
 That ten hour post carriage journey was now replaced with a four-hour railway journey.
-At Samedan Station trains were met by the Hotel Pontresina's own horse-drawn bus for the final 6 km (4 mile) climb up the valley to Pontresina.
+At Samedan Station trains were met by the Hotel Pontresina's own horse-drawn omnibus for the final 6 km (4 mile) climb up the valley to Pontresina.
 It was exactly another five years before the branch line passing through Pontresina opened, on 1 July 1908, in the process linking the Albula railway to the Bernina railway and creating a through route to Tirano in Italy.

 A more rapid and, especially in Winter, more predictable transport link brought an increase in tourist numbers.
 In response, there was a sudden increase in tourist facilities, including a number of substantial new hotels, in Pontresina.
 Another result and driver of the tourism boom was the Funicular service that opened in 1907 between Punt Muragl and the new Muottas Muragl viewing station, part completed even before the Pontresina rail link itself.
 Existing hotels originally constructed to operate during the summer season now embarked on upgrades in order to accommodate a winter season clientele as well, in order to service more reliably the debt incurred to finance their construction.
 The Hotel Pontresina participated in this development.

 Since the 1891 enlargement, 16 of the hotel's 66 guest rooms had been provided with their own wood-burning stoves.
 Guests accommodated in these rooms were billed for using the stoves according to the number of crates of fire wood consumed.
 However, the room stoves were only ever intended to compensate for short episodes of cold weather, and it would not have been considered practical to operate them on a sustained basis through a winter season.
 For the 1906/07 winter season, therefore, a central heating system was installed, which was then extended in 1913.
 New elaborate illustrated brochures were produced, with French and English language versions together with the German ones, in order to draw in more hotel guests for the winter season.
 New or expanded activities available included skiing, tobogganing, skijoring, ice skating and excursions by horse sled.